Sauradeep1/CS6013-IIT_Hyd-Advanced-Data-Structures-and-Algorithms/Closest Points and Merge Sort/README.md

 1. You can write your program in one of C, C++, Java, or Python.

-2. The main divide and conquer algorithm described in Section 10.2.2 of DSAAC involves sorting N numbers in (N logN) time.
+2. The main divide and conquer algorithm described in Section 10.2.2 of DSAAC involves sorting N numbers in Θ(N logN) time.
 You are expected to write the code for a MERGE SORT algorithm from scratch for sorting purposes.